iamroshel/git-github-getting-code-from-github/README.md

 ## Learning Goals

-- Understand the different ways that GitHub can be useful.
+- Explain the different ways that GitHub can be useful.
 - Copy a repository to your local machine with `git clone`.
 - List remotes with `git remote`.
 - Duplicate other organizations' repositories into your own GitHub account with